-It is anticipated that the transit system will follow the arterial_crosstown road network, with loops through the neighbourhood following the collector roadway system.
-Transit stops are typically proposed along arterial and collectorconnector- and neighbourhood roadways, and done in consultation with the City's Transit Department.
+It is anticipated that the transit system will follow the crosstown road network, with loops through the neighbourhood following the collector roadway system.
+Transit stops are typically proposed along connector and neighbourhood roadways, and done in consultation with the City's Transit Department.
 Transit route planning and development must occur at the earliest stages of the neighbourhood development with the expectation that services will be introduced as per Transit Services Policy C-TS-01, as amended.